 - Promote their programming to help build an audience

 - Package and repackage content in multiple places to attempt to cost-effectively reach targeted audiences

 While these five point don’t account for an entire content marketing strategy (which is why we share other models in the workshop), most brands struggling with WHAT content to create and curate would be so much further ahead if they did just these five things better.

 While I understand where the audience member was coming from and will acknowledge his perspective in future workshops, I’ll stand with our model for now as a big jump start for brands that simply don’t currently understand content marketing strategy. – Mike Brown

 “How strong is my organization’s social media strategy?”

 Is your social media implementation working as well as it can?
 In less than 60 minutes with the new FREE Brainzooming ebook “9 Diagnostics to Check Your Social Strategy,” you’ll have a precise answer to this question.

-Any executive can make a thorough yet rapid evaluation of nine different dimensions of their social media strategies with these nine diagnostics.
+Any executive can make a thorough yet rapid evaluation of nine different dimensions of their social business strategies with these nine diagnostics.
 Download Your Free Copy of “9 Diagnostics to Check Your Social Strategy.”